sskangg/sandwich_app/README.md

 1. There are [classes](./src/src) to manage orders, menu items, and inventory.
 1. There are fetch placeholders for API calls in the [Inventory](./src/src/inventory.js) class and in the [Menu Component](./src/components/menu/Menu.js).
 1. Components are self-contained and reusable.

+### Interesting Challenge: Deep Cloning vs Shallow Cloning Instances

+Turns out, this is a lot harder than I originally thought.
+After some research, I discovered that there are packages that help with this, but as a work around I added a stand-in `_.clone()` method to my classes that returned the instance's attributes, and made all the attributes optional in the constructor.
+That way, I could "Deep Clone" and object by calling `new ObjectConstructor(objectToClone.clone())`

 ### Stretch Features